storytron/web-storytron-docs/README.md

 # Storytron 2 Documentation
-Storytron 2 is used to create interactive storyworlds, which are made up of storylets.
+Storytron 2 is used to create interactive storyworlds.
+Interactive storyworlds are made up of storylets.

-A individual storylet consists of the following items:
+A individual storylet contains of the following items:
 * Title
 * Text
 * Response #1 | Response #1 Variable Changes | Reaction #1